stdarg/config-js/README.md

 config.js
 =========
 A simple config utility for node.js, that uses a single JavaScript file with an export JavaScript object.
+After loading the JavaScript object from the configuration file, all properties are set constant, preventing changes.
+However, if the file is changed on disk, it is automatically reloaded.

 ## Installation

     $ npm install config-js

 ## Examples

-With a configuration file containing:
+The configuration file should export an object via module exports as seen in the following example:

     module.exports = {